COP28 considers end to fossil fuels in move opposed by OPEC | Headlines

 At least 80 countries are demanding a COP28 deal that calls for an eventual end to fossil fuel use, as scientists urge ambitious action to avert the worst impacts of climate change.
 The latest draft of what could be a final COP28 agreement, which was released on Friday, included options to do so.

-OPEC is rallying its oil producing members to veto a proposed deal to phase out fossil fuels at the COP28 climate summit, highlighting deep divisions over the future of oil and gas.
+OPEC is rallying its members and oil producing allies to veto a proposed deal to phase out fossil fuels at the COP28 climate summit, highlighting deep divisions over the future of oil and gas.
 At least 80 countries are demanding a COP28 deal that calls for an eventual end to fossil fuel use, as scientists urge ambitious action to avert the worst impacts of climate change.

 The latest draft of what could be a final COP28 agreement, which was released on Friday, included options to do so.
 "It seems that the undue and disproportionate pressure against fossil fuels may reach a tipping point with irreversible consequences," OPEC Secretary General Haitham Al Ghais wrote in a letter to members of the group, including COP28 host the UAE.